 Yes, you can leave extra luggage at the hotel in Kathmandu and take only the most needed and limited with you on the trip.
 Your luggage will be safe there and you can collect it once you return from the trek.

 How much weight is allowed on the Lukla flight?

 The weight limit for the Lukla flight is 15kg/33lbs, including both the duffel pack and daypack.
 Your duffel pack should be around 10kg/22lbs and a day pack around 5kg/11lbs.
-If your bag pack exceeds the weight limit you have to pay USD 2-5 for each extra kilo at the air terminal.
+If your bag pack exceeds the weight limit, you must pay USD 2-5 for each extra kilo at the air terminal.
 So it is good to keep baggage as light as possible.

 What about COVID-19 protocols there?

 A downward trend has shown that COVID-19 has fallen globally in the past few months.
 And the Government of Nepal has amended the entry protocols for all visitors who want to visit this country.
-All COVID protocols have now been updated and previously issued notices and protocols are nullified now.
+All COVID-19 regulations have now been updated and previously issued notices and protocols are nullified now.

 A fully vaccinated visitor need not have to submit a negative COVID-19 test report to enter Nepal.
 But, s/he is obliged to submit the vaccination card against COVID-19.
 Also, travelers must be vaccinated 14 days before traveling to Nepal.

-Note: Visitor who submits negative COVID-19 test reports and is fully vaccinated are no longer obliged to stay in quarantine for even a day.
+Note: Visitors who submit negative COVID-19 test reports and are fully vaccinated are no longer obliged to stay in quarantine for even a day.